Using research data: INSIGHT Health Data Research Hub

 This project was instrumental in ensuring participation from patient representative groups.
 Developing a data governance framework is vital to enabling the public, patients and other stakeholders to be involved in deciding what data is made available by INSIGHT and how this is shared and used.
 By involving patient representative groups in deciding how health data will be used, greater trust is built among stakeholders and the community around consenting to future health data sharing.

 During the COVID-19 pandemic, there was a sharp decline in appointments for eye tests at hospitals, which can lead to late-stage diagnoses which cannot be treated in time to prevent sight loss.
-The use of data collected through INSIGHT meant there was better service planning and outreach to ensure that patients had timely access to services, reducing the risk of irreversible eyesight loss.
+The use of meant there was better service planning and outreach to ensure that patients had timely access to services, reducing the risk of irreversible eyesight loss.
 Data has also been used to create new tools that can detect up to 50 different retinal diseases.